drboothtj/networker/README.md

 ## Scirpts

 ### 1. networker.py

-At current, it contains only 'networker.py'.
+**Usage:**
+`python networker.py diamondorblastdatabase.tsv`

-If provided with a DIAMOND or BLAST database, 'networker.py' will produce a protein identity network.
+If provided with a DIAMOND or BLAST database, 'networker.py' will produce a protein identity network ('xxx.html').
 It is recommended to make an all-vs-all comparison.
+The output must have the format: `qseqid | sseqid | pident`

+For example, to make a usable DIAMOND search:

+`diamond makedb --db example --in example.faa`

+`diamond blastp --db example --query example.faa --out example.tsv --outfmt 6 qseqid sseqid pident`

 All steps are currently automatic, including thresholding.
 However, the recommended threshold should work for most putposes.
 In future, you will be able to provide a custom threshold.